zeljkoobrenovic/grounded-architecture/_posts/2022-07-13-human-decisions.md

 * A feature is implemented based on limited customer feedback and is launched successfully.
 The positive reception leads the team to assume their approach to gathering and acting on feedback is effective.
 * The team might conclude that extensive user research is unnecessary, believing that limited feedback is sufficient to guide development.
 This could result in future features missing critical insights from a broader user base, potentially leading to less successful outcomes.

-**Example 6: Hiring Decisions Based on Project Success**
-* A software engineer is hired because they were part of a highly successful project at their previous company.
-The project's success was primarily due to market conditions and team effort rather than the individual's contributions.
-* The hiring decision is heavily influenced by the success of the previous project, potentially overlooking the individual's actual skills and contributions.
-This could result in hiring someone who may not perform as expected in different circumstances, highlighting the risks of evaluating individual capabilities based on outcomes rather than detailed assessment.

 It's essential for teams to critically evaluate their methodologies and ensure that success is attributed to sound practices rather than favorable outcomes alone.

 ### Hindsight Bias